prakharDvedi/Authentica/README.md

 1. **Connect Wallet**: Click "Connect Wallet" and approve connection
 2. **Enter Prompt**: Type your creative prompt
+3. **Optional Face Verification**: Capture webcam photo to prove human creator
-3. **Generate**: Click "Generate & Create Proof"
+4. **Generate**: Click "Generate & Create Proof"
-4. **View Certificate**: After generation and blockchain registration, view/download your proof certificate
+5. **View Certificate**: After generation and blockchain registration, view/download your proof certificate

 ### Verifying Art

 1. **Navigate to Verify**: Go to `/verify` page
 2. **Enter Hash**: Paste the combined hash from a certificate
 3. **Verify**: Click "Verify" to check blockchain records
+4. **Upload for Tamper Detection**: Upload an image to check if it matches the original
-4. **View Results**: See creator, timestamp, and IPFS link
+5. **View Results**: See creator, timestamp, IPFS link, and tamper detection results

 ## 🛠️ Tech Stack